pingcap/docs-tidb-operator/en/enable-tidb-cluster-auto-scaling.md

 tidbclusterautoscaler.pingcap.com/auto-scaling-demo created
 ```

-When you create the TiDB cluster, you can stress test the auto-scaling feature through database stress test tools such as [sysbench](https://www.percona.com/blog/tag/sysbench/).
+After the TiDB cluster is created, you can stress test the auto-scaling feature through database stress test tools such as [sysbench](https://www.percona.com/blog/tag/sysbench/).

 Run the following commands to destroy the environment: